 - 2 tablespoons soy sauce

 - 3 tablespoons cooking wine

 - 1 tablespoon sugar

-- Add the pork ribs into the pan together with about 2 cups of cold water, and bring it to boil over medium-high heat (takes about 5 minutes for me), boil for about 1-2 minutes until the pork has changed color,discard the water in the pan and rinse the pork ribs under running cold water for about 30 seconds, drain well and set aside.
+- Add the pork ribs into the pan together with about 2 cups of cold water, and bring it to boil over medium-high heat (takes about 5 minutes for me), boil for about 1-2 minutes until the pork is no longer pink, discard the water in the pan and rinse the pork ribs under running cold water for about 30 seconds, drain well and set aside.

 - Whisk the soy sauce, dark soy sauce and cooking wine in a small bowl and set aside.

 - Heat oil in the dry deep fry pan over medium-high heat, toss in the ginger, garlic, green onion and star anise, sauté for 1-2 minutes until fragrant.

 - Stir in the pork ribs and stir fry for about 5 minutes until browned on both sides.

 - Add the sauce prepared in step 4 into the pan, stir to make sure the pork ribs are evenly coated with the sauce.

 - Pour in the hot water and turn to medium-low heat and simmer for about 7 minutes with lid off until there is only 1/4 sauce left in the pan.